Democrats rally against bills being proposed at the Kansas Capitol

 OVERLAND PARK, Kan.
-(FOX4KC/WDAF)- Democratic State Senator Cindy Holscher from Overland Park, Kansas, gathered teachers and pharmacists together Friday afternoon.
+(WDAF)- Democratic State Senator Cindy Holscher from Overland Park gathered teachers and pharmacists together Friday afternoon.

-Bills in the state house and state senate would require all education materials be posted online prior to the start of the school year.
+Other bills would require all education materials to be posted online prior to the start of the school year.

 Blue Valley High School teacher Dianne O’Bryan says there are many teachers thinking about not coming back next year because of the policies the legislature’s considering.